reruo321/CPP-Self-Study/Online-Judges-CPP/_CPP-Strategy/README.md

 ## Avoiding Time Limit Exceeded Problem
 1. Analyze time constraints.
 1-sec time limit will allow your process to run **10^8** operaions.
 2. Use faster I/O method.
 Use *printf()*/*scanf()* instead of *cin()*/*cout()*.
 3. No 4 or more nested loops if N >= 100.
+It will cause more than 10^8 operations.
 4. Try to reduce loops in your program.

 ## Time Complexity